jeanpaulsio/notes/podcast/extreme_programming_explained/episode_06.md

 > My name is John, and I am joined by JP

-> Today we will be covering a topic that we can all relate to: planning.
+> Today we are using Extreeme Programing by Kent Beck as a guide to our conversation - will be covering a topic that we can all relate to: planning.

 ## Chapter 12 - Planning: Managing Scope